Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Living Well Grants Evaluation Update
+Living Well Activities Update

 In 2018, ACL funded a cross-site evaluation of all eight grantees from cohorts one and two.
-Each grantee has designed one or more models integrating community monitoring and capacity building with the goal of enhancing health, safety, integration, and independence of individuals with ID/DD living in the community.
+Each grantee designed one or more models integrating community monitoring and capacity building with the goal of enhancing health, safety, integration, and independence of individuals with I/DD living in the community.
 The cross-site evaluation of the Living Well grants focused on eight key features.

 And three briefs: